iftialmin10/finance-app/design/stack/data-storage.md

 ## Storage Overview

 Application data is persisted using a hybrid storage approach:
-- **PostgreSQL (Neon)**: Core transaction data (users, transactions)
+- **PostgreSQL (Neon)**: Source of truth for authenticated users — stores only two tables (`users` and `transactions`).
+User rows contain authentication data; every profile/currency/tag reference lives directly on each transaction row (no additional tables or metadata blobs).
-- **IndexedDB**: Profile, tag, and currency data stored client-side in the browser
+- **IndexedDB**: Mirrors profile/tag/currency data only when Guest Mode is active (demo experience) and caches lightweight client preferences.

 Prisma is the standard ORM for all PostgreSQL data access.
-App-specific tables and relationships are documented in `design/file-operations.md` and `design/data-models.md` (now SQL-focused).
-Profile, tag, and currency storage is documented in `design/currency-system.md`.
+The two-table schema plus JSON fields are documented in `design/ui/data-models.md`.
+Guest-mode IndexedDB schemas live in `design/currency-system.md`.

 ## PostgreSQL (Neon) with Prisma